sajmoni/pixi-ex/docs/api/drawHitArea.md

 ex.drawHitArea(displayObject, graphics)
 ```

 Will display the hitArea for a `PIXI.DisplayObject`, if defined.
 Otherwise the width and height will be used.
-Needs to be called on every game update.
+Returns a `render` function that needs to be called on each game update.

 ## Arguments